 Which Liquids Are Best?

 For most outdoor activities, good old-fashioned tap water does the trick.
 If your activity lasts an hour or more, either fruit juice diluted with water or a sports drink will provide carbohydrates for energy plus minerals to replace lost electrolytes (sodium, potassium, magnesium) in your sweat.
+Learn what electrolytes do, as well as which foods have the highest content.

 Sports drinks like Gatorade, Powerade, and All Sport can give you a needed energy boost during your activity.
 They are designed to rapidly replace fluids and to increase the sugar (glucose) circulating in your blood.